 UKRI Centre for Doctoral Training in Artificial Intelligence and Music (AIM)

-Up to 12 fully-funded PhD studentships per year
+12 fully-funded PhD studentships starting in September 2020

 Covers fees and a stipend for four years